 Test Skipping and Expected Failures¶

-When writing tests it is important that tests are skipped using the proper
+When writing tests it is important that tests are skipped using the pytest skipping framework or the

 unittest skipping framework rather than returning from the test early.

-unittest supports skipping of individual tests and entire classes using decorators or skip exceptions.
+unittest support skipping of individual tests and entire classes using decorators or skip exceptions.